CtrlK

 Completeness

-Explicitly answers both what (Monad blockchain development tutor and builder covering Foundry workflow, Scaffold-Monad, parallel execution EVM, deployment patterns) and when (explicit 'Triggers on' clause with specific keywords and 'any blockchain development task').
+Explicitly answers both 'what' (Monad blockchain development tutor and builder covering Foundry workflow, Scaffold-Monad, parallel execution EVM, deployment patterns) and 'when' (triggers on specific terms like 'build', 'dApp', 'smart contract', etc.).
+The trigger clause is explicit.

 3 / 3